 Throughout much of the non-Western world, infant toilet training is the norm.
 In India, China, Southeast Asia, Eastern Europe, the arctic, and parts of Africa and Latin America, parents leave baby bottoms uncovered (Boucke 2003; Sonna 2006; deVries and deVries 1977).

-Diapers are considered unnecessary-—even disgusting.
-When babies have to pee or poop, parents hold them over a preferred target (e.g., a toilet, an outdoor latrine, or simply open ground) until business is done.
+Diapers are considered unnecessary, even disgusting.
+When babies have to eliminate, parents hold them over a preferred target (e.g., a toilet, an outdoor latrine, or simply open ground) until business is done.

 How do parents know when their babies need to go?
 By paying close attention.
 In these “bare-bottom” cultures, babies spend much of their days being carried around.
-Mom learns to read her baby’s cues.
-And-—eventually—-baby learns to hesitate until Mom gives her the “okay”-—usually signaled by a special vocalization, like “sheee-sheee” or “shuuuus” (Boucke 2003; deVries and deVries 1977).
+Parents learn to read their babies' cues, and (eventually) babies learn to hold back until their parents give them the signal—usually a special vocalization, like “sheee-sheee” or “shuuuus” (Boucke 2003; deVries and deVries 1977).

 Are these babies toilet trained?

 Yes, if by “toilet trained” we mean that infants go where their parents want them to go.

 But babies can’t walk, wipe, or dress themselves.
 Clearly these infants are NOT completely toilet trained in the sense of being capable of taking independent trips to the toilet.